jimy-byerley/pymadcad/docs/installation.rst

 	pip install pymadcad

-or selecting one or more optional dependencies
+You can also select one or more optional dependencies :

 .. code-block:: sh